 - Knee injuries in climbing: As a result of muscle fatigue, joints do not respond as they should and their soft tissues become inflamed.
 The greatest bodily strain occurs in the legs so they must be strong and resilient.

-Football is considered a high-impact sport because of the intensity with which athletes play.
+Soccer is considered a high-impact sport because of the intensity with which athletes play.
 Obviously, most injuries occur in the lower extremities, whether it's the ankles, knees or calves.

-- Ankle injuries in football: In addition to classic sprains, ankle sprains are a recurring ailment due to changes of direction while the foot remains fixed to the ground.
+- Ankle injuries in soccer: In addition to classic sprains, ankle sprains are a recurring ailment due to changes of direction while the foot remains fixed to the ground.
 In addition to falls on the foot that excessively strain the ligaments.

-- Hip injuries in football: Groin strains affect players running from midfield, manoeuvring to avoid opponents or striking the ball.
+- Hip injuries in soccer: Groin strains affect players running from midfield, manoeuvring to avoid opponents or striking the ball.
 The musculoskeletal coordination to achieve all this takes players to extremes resulting in the dreaded pubalgia.

-- Leg injuries in football: In general, athletes should take care that there is no muscle fatigue in the muscular structure, they should prepare their bodies before training and during matches.
+- Leg injuries in soccer: In general, athletes should take care that there is no muscle fatigue in the muscular structure, they should prepare their bodies before training and during matches.
 A good warm-up and cool-down will reduce the likelihood of injury.